tyler-ed/interspace/README.md

 # interspace

-interpsace is a Typescript algorithm that predictively matches input strings to an intended input within a set of labels.
+Interpsace is a Typescript algorithm that predictively matches input strings to an intended input within a set of labels.

-# design
+# Design

-interspace takes input strings for n number of parameters and compares those n strings against a given set of ground truth labels that have those parameters.
+Interspace takes input strings for n number of parameters and compares those n strings against a given set of ground truth labels that have those parameters.
 The result of this comparison are predictive matches between the inputs and labels.
 The best scoring matches are displayed.

 For example: \
 Input: \